 My painting practice is a ritual that reconstitutes my world.
 This ritual conjures female-centric visions and stories of trauma, resistance, and of women's complicated historical relationship to western land.
-Throughout my practice I also recognize that, as a white woman, my identity itself is a rich object of critique.
+My work serves to contribute to ongoing conversations about place-based political commitments, settler colonial epistemologies, and the ways in which the window to postmodern deconstructionist ethos is often closed in ethnocentric/white “feminist” thought.
+Throughout my practice I also recognize that, as a white woman working and living on Ute land, my identity itself is not only an abundant object of critique but a necessary part of my practice.
 I have developed a visual language that draws from the romanticization of the American West, while troubling its central ideologies of masculine power and white supremacy.
-I playfully explore the persistence of settler colonialism in the attitudes, postures, and symbols of machismo in contemporary life.
+I playfully explore the persistence of colonial pathologies in the attitudes, postures, and symbols of machismo in contemporary life.